hnryjmes/hnryjmes/README.md

-I am a software engineer with a professional background in data engineering and software engineering.
+I am an engineering manager with a professional background in software engineering and data engineering.